-- We were the the only married couple Mastersmiths, when we attained our M.S stamps in 2003.
+- We were the only married couple Mastersmiths, when we attained our M.S stamps in 2003.

 - Heather became the second lady Master Bladesmith.
 There are now four ladies and one other married couple Mastersmiths, worldwide.

-- We are the only Master Bladesmiths on the African continent.
+- We are two of three ABS Master Bladesmiths on the African continent.